elpinikipapageorgiou/EMERALD-3656ELIDEK-/Multimodal/pyXAI-DeepFCΜ/DeepFCM-PSΟ/ReadMe.md

 # Expert knowledge (if provided)

 If expert knowledge is provided in the form of fuzzy sets, the user must define the Excel file.
+Else leave it equal to None.

 suggested_weights = pd.read_excel("suggested_weights.xlsx", engine='openpyxl')